xuefeng11/2019_nCoV_fingerprint_descriptor/README.md

-everything about fingerprint descriptor for 2019-nCoV Machine Learning Models
+everything about fingerprint and descriptor for 2019-nCoV machine learning models